lilyosah/tech-knowledgebase/Rails Models.md

 ### CRUDI Methods
 [[Networks#Representational State Transfer REST|CRUDI]]
-📝`.to_sql` method on any CRUDI method shows the corresponding SQL call at the end of any active record call
+📝`.to_sql` method on any CRUDI method shows the corresponding SQL call at the end of any active record call 📝 Use the model class name to search through the entire table

 #### SELECT
 `[Model].all`